 The MHSAA conducts provincial competitions and events for its members.
 The MHSAA will not be accountable for extraordinary requirements, beyond those identified as MHSAA prerequisites, which are imposed by an association.

-An athlete is responsible for making an honest, full, and continuing disclosure to his or her school of all matters which affect his or her eligibility.
+An athlete is responsible for making an honest, full, and continuing disclosure to their school of all matters which affect their eligibility.
 Schools must submit eligibility sheets on-line by the posted deadline to be eligible for provincial activities.
 The school is responsible for placing only MHSAA eligible athletes into competition.

 To be eligible for Association competition, schools must meet the following eligibility requirements: